 Tips to manage your toddler’s crying

 - Stay close and stay calm.
 It is important that your child knows that you are still there and with them; this might be by giving them a soothing hug, saying something reassuring in a soft tone of voice or maintaining eye contact with them.
-Model how to respond to feelings of frustration so that you child learns from watching you.
+Show them how to respond to feelings of frustration so that you child learns from watching you.

 - Is your child worried or anxious about something?
 Your child may be worried or anxious about going to nursery, moving house or a new baby.
 Crying is their way of expressing their anxiety.
 Give your child lots of reassurance with love and make them feel safe and secure.